-What You Need To Prove a Florida Wrongful Death Claim
+What You Need To Prove in a Florida Wrongful Death Claim

 Florida’s Wrongful Death Act creates liability for damages caused by a wrongful death if the person who died could have filed a claim for damages had they lived.
 However, even though the statute establishes a right of action, the family has to prove the legal elements of a wrongful death claim before they can recover damages from the party who caused their loved one’s death.

 What Do I Need To Prove To Win a Florida Wrongful Death Claim?

 The legal elements of a Florida wrongful death case are:

 Duty of Care